Surreal (Ayumi Hamasaki song): Background and composition

 "Surreal" was written by Hamasaki, composed by Kazuhito Kikuchi, and produced by Max Matsuura.
 Japanese band HΛL arranged the song, which included instrumentation of guitars, keyboards, and a drum machine.
 "Surreal" was one of three songs from the Duty album composed by Kikuchi, the other two being "Vogue" and "Far Away".
 "Surreal" was his last collaboration with Hamasaki until composing her songs "About You" and "Replace" from her sixth studio album, My Story (2004).
 It was selected as the fourth single from Duty and was released in Japan on 27 September 2000 by Avex Trax, the same date Duty was released.
 The Maxi CD features the original track, the instrumental version, seven remixes of the track "Duty", and one remix of Hamasaki's single "Seasons".
 A DVD single and VHS was released on 13 December 2000 by Avex Trax in Japan, with a full-frontal body image of Hamasaki that is similar to the artwork of Duty.
 Both formats feature the music video of "Surreal" along with the television advertisement for Duty and the video making for "Surreal".
 Avex released it as a digital EP.

 "Surreal" is a rock song that borrows influences from numerous genres including alternative rock.
 The song was noted for its musical similarities to other tracks from Duty.
-"Surreal" describes Hamasaki's madness and sense of confusion, while the themes of "Surreal" and other tracks from Duty are based on Hamasaki's concept of loneliness, chaos, confusion, and the burden of her responsibilities, aimed mostly towards her public image as an recording artist.
+"Surreal" describes Hamasaki's madness and sense of confusion, while the themes of "Surreal" and other tracks from Duty are based on Hamasaki's concept of loneliness, chaos, confusion, and the burden of her responsibilities, aimed mostly towards her public image as a recording artist.
 Based on her songwriting, she described her feelings after the writing all the tracks from Duty as "unnatural" and was constantly "nervous" for the final result.
 A reviewer from Amazon.co.jp commented on all the tracks on Duty and praised the songs for embracing a "healing effect" that was absent on Hamasaki's two previous studio albums.